Bring It On (film): Sequels

 The only sequel to feature any of the original filmmaking crew from Bring It On was 2004's Bring It On Again.
 The producers of the original film did not return for sequels after Bring It On Again, and none of the films share recurring cast members.
-Original star Eliza Dushku is quoted in interviews as never having been invited to participate in the sequels.
 Steve Rash directed two of the sequels and Alyson Fouse wrote four screenplays.
-Otherwise, none of the films in the Bring It On franchise share personnel.
+Otherwise, none of the films in the Bring It On franchise share cast or crew.

 The five released films following Bring It On share tenuous plot links.
 The plot of each film typically follows the first film—a competitive cheerleading team changes routines or other elements to win.

 Stage musical

 A stage version of the film premiered at the Alliance Theatre, Atlanta, Georgia on January 16, 2011.
 The musical has music by Lin-Manuel Miranda and Tom Kitt, lyrics by Amanda Green, and a book by Jeff Whitty.
 The director and choreographer is Andy Blankenbuehler.
 The cast includes Amanda LaVergne as Campbell, Adrienne Warren as Danielle, and Nick Blaemire as Randall, and "award-winning competitive cheerleaders from across the country".

 The Alliance Theatre production was nominated for eight Suzi Bass Awards, winning awards for Choreography (Andy Blankenbuehler), Sound Design (Brian Ronan), and World Premiere Play or Musical.
-The production was nominated for ten Atlanta Theater Fan Awards from www.AtlantaTheaterFans.com in 2011.
+The production was nominated for ten Atlanta Theater Fan Awards from in 2011.
 The production won for Best Musical and Best Choreography (Andy Blankenbuehler).

 A national tour of the musical started at the Ahmanson Theatre in Los Angeles in November–December 2011 and then traveled to San Francisco, Denver, Houston, and Toronto.
 The national tour stars Taylor Louderman as Campbell and Jason Gotay as Randall.
-The cast celebrated kicking-off the national tour of the musical on October 22, 2011 by performing skits from the show.
+The cast celebrated kicking-off the national tour of the musical on October 22, 2011, by performing skits from the show.

-The New York Times reviewer wrote of the Ahmanson Theatre production: "After an opening number truly-dazzles as it reveals the cast’s impressive gymnastic prowess, the score hits its stride after Campbell transfers to Jackson High.
+Charles Isherwood of The New York Times wrote of the Ahmanson Theatre production: "After an opening number truly-dazzles as it reveals the cast's impressive gymnastic prowess, the score hits its stride after Campbell transfers to Jackson High.
 Surging R&B grooves and churning lyrics suggest the fingerprints of Mr. Miranda ... the dance numbers for the Jackson crowd kick the musical into high-gear for most of the first act....
 Like most entertainments about the trials and triumphs of the teenage years, 'Bring It On' has as much sap as it does pep in its DNA, distinguished primarily by the electrifying dance routines and the elaborate cheer-squad performances."

-The musical opened on Broadway at the St. James Theatre, in a limited run, starting on July 12, 2012, in previews, officially on August 1 through December 30, 2012.
+The musical opened on Broadway at the St. James Theatre, in a limited run, starting on July 12, 2012, in previews, and officially on August 1 through December 30, 2012.

+Home media

+Bring It On was released on VHS and DVD on February 13, 2001, and on Blu-ray on July 1, 2014.
+It was released on Ultra HD Blu-ray and a remastered Blu-ray by Shout!
+Factory on June 24, 2025, for the film's 25th anniversary.